grumply/purehs.org/tutorials/02-install.md

 $ ./ghc npm run dev:backend
 ```

-These servers will watch source files for changes and recompile as necessary.
+These development servers will watch source files for changes and recompile as necessary.